Project Management Tips for Small Business Owners

 Plan ahead and then plan some more

 It goes without saying that effective project management requires lots and lots of planning.
 Processes need to be put in place and potential problems considered.
-Contingency plans need to be discussed and sufficient preliminary research needs doing, all before you put your foot on the gas.
+Contingency plans need thinking about, and sufficient preliminary research needs doing – all before you put your foot on the gas.

 Evaluate and evolve as you go